 Kalepa Ridge Trail is definitely one of the most epic cliff trails but also one of the easiest hikes on Kauai.
 It’s only a short hike taking about 30 minutes until you reach the viewpoint.
 The cliff trail becomes very narrow as the hike continues further but you can stop before the trail gets too crumble and still enjoy the views of Kalalau Valley.
 If you continue further the hike would no longer be classified as an easy hike on Kauai.

-You will have views over Kalalau Valley and even down into Cathedral’s, which is the most famous section of the Na Pali coastline.
+You will have views over Kalalau Valley and even down into Cathedrals, which is the most famous section of the Na Pali coastline.
 If you are looking for a quick sunset spot then this is one of the best hikes on Kauai to catch that golden hour glow on the ridges.
 If you think this coastline looks great from the ridge, you should try a helicopter flight on Kauai, it’s the best way to experience the island.

 The night I visited Kalepa Ridge, the clouds parted just in time for the sun to light up the remaining fog in a golden glow, while the ocean still beamed blue.
 Looking down the ridge while all of this was going on is a moment I’ll never forget.